Overview

 Occurrences and End Date

-The current settings will also be displayed on the service line, just below the description.
+Current settings will also be shown on the service line, just below the description.

 Jumpstart Count

-You can set/change the Jumpstart value for a particular proposal/recurring appointment sequence by penciling the service and entering number of appointments to jumpstart in the Jumpstart field.
+To set/change the Jumpstart value for a specific proposal or sequence, click the pencil icon on the service and enter the desired number in the Jumpstart field.

 Master vs Shadow Appointments